 The family would then begin their ascent on the hill behind the old church.

 In the earlier years, the path leading up would be carpeted with scores of lit candles.
-At the top they would pay respects at an open space that housed the statue of St Anne with Mary.
+At the top, they would pay respects at an open space that housed the statue of St Anne with Mary.
 The statue still exists, having been installed in a newly built stone grotto.

 They would then recite a rosary here.
 They would pray for blessings, for good fortunes, for the recovery of those who are sick, for the souls of relatives who have passed away.

 Upon later descending from the hill, they proceeded to an ancient well whose groundwater was considered sacred.
 Here volunteers distributed cups of “holy” water to worshippers.
-But today, a wall of taps have been constructed to pipe out the "holy" water and could be filled into plastic bottles shaped in the statue of St Anne and her daughter.
+But today, a wall of taps has been constructed to pipe out the "holy" water and could be filled into plastic bottles shaped in the statue of St Anne and her daughter.